-Start by introducing yourself and sharing details like your major and graduation date.
+You may find it helpful to click one of the template buttons to help you get started with your message content.
+Or write your own message that starts by introducing yourself and sharing details like your major and graduation date.
 Its also helpful to ask a couple questions to request their advice or information.
 Don’t overwhelm them by asking too many questions, in your first message choose 2-4 questions to include.
 Also be prepared that an alum may write back to request a phone call to discuss your questions, which may be easier for them than typing out answers.
 Be flexible and agree to communicate in a way that works best for them.
 Keep the conversation going by asking additional questions in follow up messages.

 I recently declared Sociology as my major and I am exploring some of the career options that connect to my degree including careers in the non-profit industry.
 I was drawn to the philanthropy you mentioned on your profile on Lehigh Connects.
 Can you tell me more about the first jobs you had and how you got established?
 What drew you to working in the nonprofit world?
 What skills do you use every day?
 How much of your day do you work independently vs collaborating with a team?
 What are the most rewarding and challenging parts of your job?

 Thank you for any insight or advice you can provide.
 I would love to learn more about your role through job shadowing if there is day this summer I could spend with you.